CivicActions/guidebook/company-policies/expenses.md

 ### Travel expenses

-Review [travel expenses and billing](travel-time-tracking-and-expenses.md) for more details on travel expenses, whether for billable or non-billable work.
+Review [travel expenses and billing](travel-time-tracking-and-expenses.md) for more details for billable or non-billable work.